 There are several things to consider when buying a poncho.
 Most of the ones you see are cheap and have zero-durability.
 A ripstop poncho can stand a few holes pokin' into it and wont fall apart on you after a few uses.
 You want grommets (aka eyelets) so you can attach cord or bungees to it and use your poncho as a shelter or tarp.

 For wet environments having an external rain cover could be a lifesaver.
 Especially if its brutally hot out and you don't feel like wearing a poncho.
-These are made with ripstop fabric and have elastic draw strings.
-Get the right size for your bag.
+Some are made with ripstop fabric and have elastic draw strings.
+Make sure to get the right sized one for your bag.

 Price: $12 and up

 All your electronics, fire-making tools, playing cards, important documents should go into one of these bags.
 They are like Ziploc bags on steroids.
 Very durable.
 You can use touch screens through them.
-Local surf shops and sporting goods stores usually have these too, if you want to see them first.
+Local surf shops and sporting goods stores usually have these too.

 In Buddhism, having too many attachments is considered an undesirable thing.
 In building your bug out kit, we say the the more the merrier.
 Take that Dalai Lama!

 An easy option for attaching MOLLE pouches to your bags.
 Speed Clips are meant to replace the straps commonly used with MOLLE, and indeed they are quicker to attach and remove.
 This also helps with pouches which don't come with integrated straps.
 You may need a few different sizes to make your pouches fit correctly.

 Carabiner Grimloc D-Ring